thindil/steamsky/bin/doc/MODDING.md

   `attribute`.
 Name must be existing attribute name, defined ealier in this same file.
 - To change skill description, just edit text between `skill` tags.
-- To change which career gains more experience for using this skill, edit value of `career` attribute.
-Value must be existing career name from any factions file.
+- To change assigned tool,
+  edit value of `tool` attribute of selected skill.

 ### Adding new skills
-- To add new skill, just append new line with tag `skill` with it name as attribute `name`, assigned attribute to skill as attribute `attribute`, career which gain bonux experience for use this skill as attribute `career` and description between tags `skill`.
-Same for *game.dat* file and own file.
+- To add new skill, just append new line with tag `skill` with it name as attribute `name`, assigned attribute to skill as attribute `attribute`, assigned item type as training tool as attribute `tool` and description between tags `skill`.

 ### Removing existing skill
 - In *game.dat* file: Just delete selected skill entry.